7.1. Modern Models and Training

 7.1.2.
 Start With The Runner

-Most model demos go through one command shape:
+Most model examples go through one command shape:

 The subcommands are registered in the model runner API, and the model implementations are collected by the model examples API.